netdata/netdata/docs/guides/monitor/visualize-monitor-anomalies.md

 anomalous data, when, and where to look next.

 > 💡 In certain cases, the anomalies collector doesn't start immediately after restarting the Netdata Agent.
 If this
-> happens, you won't see the dashboard section, or the relevant [charts](#visualize-anomalies-in-charts) right away.
+> happens, you won't see the dashboard section or the relevant [charts](#visualize-anomalies-in-charts) right away.
+Wait
-> Wait a minute or two, refresh, and look again.
-If the anomalies charts and alarms are still not present, investigate
+> a minute or two, refresh, and look again.
+If the anomalies charts and alarms are still not present, investigate the
-> the error log with `less /var/log/netdata/error.log | grep anomalies`.
+> error log with `less /var/log/netdata/error.log | grep anomalies`.

 ## Test anomaly detection